imhele/use-media-easy/README.md

 ### `getUseMedia`

-Sometimes we need to use the same media query in many components to achieve responsiveness, so `getUseMedia` is provided for you to get the hook created currently in other components.
+Sometimes we need to use the same media query in many components to achieve responsiveness, so `getUseMedia` is provided for you to get the hook created in other components.

 ```jsx
 import ChildComponent from './example';